 The roofing of your house serves as your family’s main protection against the rain.
 Having a well-maintained roof during the rainy season allows you to feel safe and sleep soundly even when there are strong winds and rains outside.

-When checking your roof, look for holes, loose shingles, and broken tiles.
+When checking your roof, look for holes, loose shingles, rusty spots, and broken tiles.
 These damages, even small ones, can let water seep through your roof and damage your walls and ceilings.

 That’s why it’s important that you repair these problems before things get worse.
 If the damage is more serious than you can handle, it’s best to hire a professional to do the job.

 Your house’s rain gutter protects the structure from rain and water damage.
 It does so by channeling water away from your roof and preventing it from collecting in places where it could cause rotting, deterioration, or mold.
 Your gutter system also helps you avoid water from flowing to your roof’s edge and seeping through your walls.

 Before the rainy season officially starts, you should take the time to go up to your roof and check your gutter system.
 Then, clean any debris and dirt that may have accumulated on your gutters over the summer.